leslieruan/Autocomplete_Component/README.md

    - Communication within the Docker network uses container names, while external requests from the host machine utilize `localhost`.

 ## Project Structure
+Use monorepo setup for frontend and backend in a single repository

 ### Directory and File Explanations